tczajka/sorting-searching/_posts/2021-07-18-roger-penrose-ai-skepticism.md

 tile the plane using them.

 Penrose then presents a set of 3 polyominoes that can be used to  tile the whole plane, but in a non-trivial way.
-It's an example of a so called "Penrose tiling", Penrose having done a lot of study of these kind of tilings.
+It's an example of a so called "Penrose tiling", Penrose having done a lot of study of this kind of tilings.

 The suggestion here seems to be this is an example of something Penrose can do which computers cannot do.
 But again this argument doesn't work!